mramshaw/spray-book-catalog/README.md

 Although __httpie__ is less verbose and has a somewhat more sensible call sequence, my preference is for __curl__ simply because of the __-k__ option (which allows for the ignoring of expired security certificates - a bad practice to be sure, but acceptable for testing).

-* with certificate provided
+* with a certificate provided

         curl --cacert certificate.crt -vi -X GET https://localhost:9001/api/v1/books

         http --verify=certificate.crt https://localhost:9001/api/v1/books

-* without certificate provided
+* without a certificate provided

         curl -vik -X GET https://localhost:9001/api/v1/books